hriday-sehgal/Next-JS-Assignment-VideoDubber/README.md

-# Next.js Discord Text Generator
+# Next.js Discord Colored Text Generator

 A modern web application built with Next.js and Mantine UI that allows users to create colorful Discord messages using ANSI color codes.